Culture vulture is a term for anyone:

 View this post on Instagram

-Kim Kardashian in February 2018 started making a few posts related to anime and
+Kim Kardashian in February 2018 started making a few posts related to

 In the Instagram post above she’s with Kanye, with the picture focused on Kim next to an isle of